A label-efficient two-sample test: Experimental results

-Data from Alzheimer's Disease Neuroimaging Initiative(\textbf{ADNI}) database~\citep{jack2008alzheimer} was obtained to demonstrate a real-world application of the optimal labeling for two-sample testing.
-The ADNI study protocol was approved by local institutional review boards (IRB).
-All data provided to researchers is free of personally identifiable information.

-Our ADNI dataset is comprised of five measurements of cognition obtained from participants in ADNI: the Mini-Mental State Examination (MMSE) score, the Clinical Dementia Rating Score (CDR), the Rey Auditory Verbal Learning Test (RAVLT) score, and the Alzheimer's Disease Assessment Score 11 and 13 (ADAS11 and ADAS13).

-In addition, ADNI has an available PET-imaging based measure (AV45) used to quantify amyloid load in the brains of patients with AD patients~\citep{gruchot2011adni}.
-This motivates a hypothesis that the five measures of cognition are different in individuals with amyloid in the brain (AV45 high) from those without amyloid in the brain (AV45 low).
-That is, $H_n$ implies that the five test scores from participants with high AV45 AD scores and those with low AV45 scorres have no significant difference and $H_a$ implies the opposite.
+\textbf{MNIST data generated under $H_1$}: we sample images from MNIST~\citep{lecun1998mnist} to create two groups of data as follows: in the group one, we randomly sample 1000 images of one class from MNIST; and in the group two, we first randomly sample 700 images of the same class but sample the other 300 images of a different class from the MNIST.
+Both groups are projected to a 28-dimensional space by a convolutional autoencoder~\citep{ng2011sparse} before injecting to the proposed three-stage framework.
+The second group of data should follow a distribution similar to the group one however it is polluted by a different class of data.
+We repeat the above data generating process 200 times and ideally a two-sample test should reject the null hypothesis $H_0$ for each case. \\ \textbf{MNIST data generated under $H_0$}: we simply sample two groups of 1000 images from one class in the MNIST data.
+We repeat the above process 200 times to obtain 200 cases of MNIST data under $H_0$.\\ \textbf{The Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset}: data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database~\citep{jack2008alzheimer} was obtained to demonstrate a real-world application of the label efficient two-sample testing.
+Our ADNI dataset is comprised of five cognition measurement scores obtained from participants in ADNI.
+In addition, ADNI has an available PET-imaging based measure used to quantify amyloid load (AV45) in the brains of patients with AD patients~\citep{gruchot2011adni}.
+This motivates a hypothesis that the five measures are different in individuals with amyloid in the brain from those without amyloid in the brain.
+That is, $H_0$ implies that the five cognition measurement scores from participants with high or low AV45 have no significant and $H_1$ implies the opposite.
 Measuring AV45 requires a PET scan, a costly procedure that we would like to minimize.
-Therefore we use the proposed three-stage framework such that the two-sample test can be performed with fewer PET scans (label queries).
-In the experiment, we binarize AV45 using the cut-off value suggested by~\citep{ADNI}.
+Therefore we use the proposed framework to perform a two-sample test with fewer PET scans (label queries).
+In the experiment, we binarize the AV45 using the cut-off value suggested by~\href{https://adni.bitbucket.io/reference/docs/UCBERKELEYAV45/ADNI_AV45_Methods_JagustLab_06.25.15.pdf}{ADNI}.
 We sample 750 participants with AV45 values higher than the cut-off as group one, and sample 250 participants with AV45 values lower than the cut-off as group two.
-We repeat the above random sampling 200 times to generate 200 data cases for fair performance evaluation.
+We repeat the above random sampling 200 times to generate 200 data cases.